-- Be aware of the educational requirements outlined in the relevant curricula and education policies. - Oversee and support the progression of Advanced Trainees within the setting: - Assist trainees to plan their learning during the rotation. - Support colleagues to complete observation captures with trainees. - Provide feedback to trainees through progress reports. - Actively participate in rotation accreditation undertaken by the RACP. - Complete the annual Physician Training Survey to assist the RACP and training settings with ongoing quality improvement of the program.
+- Be aware of the educational requirements outlined in the relevant curricula and education policies. - Oversee and support the progression of Advanced Trainees within the setting: - o assist trainees to plan their learning during the rotation - support colleagues to complete observation captures with trainees - o provide feedback to trainees through progress reports. - Actively participate in rotation accreditation undertaken by the RACP. - Complete the annual Physician Training Survey to assist the RACP and training settings with ongoing quality improvement of the program.